Current as of 2009

-Effective May 2008: a child whose parent objects to immunization on the ground that it conflicts with the parent's bona fide religious beliefs and practices may not be required to present a physician's certification of immunization in order to be admitted to school.
+Quick Fact: A child whose parent or guardian objects to immunization on the grounds that it conflicts with the parent's or guardian’s bona fide religious beliefs and practices may not be required to present a physician's certification of immunization in order to be admitted to school or day care.
+Medical exemptions are also allowed.

 EDUCATION DIVISION II.